 The first one: is the Endorsement Key Certificate which is burned to the device when it’s manufactured OR when the firmware-based TPM (Intel, AMD, or Qualcomm) first reaches out to the online service.

 The second one: is the Platform Certificate.
-This certificate will be supplied by the hardware vendor to show the TPM belongs to a specific device
+The hardware vendor will supply this certificate to show the TPM belongs to a specific device

 You can check out the Public Key with this PowerShell command